nglthu/English_5_1_24/Memory.md

 <img src='img/memorytype.png'>
 1. Primary Memory
-   Located directly on microchips on the motherboard that physically close to a computer's microprocessor.
+   Located directly on microchips on the motherboard that are physically close to a computer's microprocessor.

 Memory is used as a synonym for primary memory